Soft launch: Software

 Soft launches are also used for software, with a small release being made to a limited group of individuals for beta testing.
 Software can be extensively tested by the releasing company, but ultimately it needs to be used to determine how effective it is.
 Major flaws in the design may emerge during beta testing and can be corrected before the product is released into a major market.

 Some software is soft launched on the Internet, which allows for easy software updates.
 Early beta testers can grow attached to the program and will continue to download new versions as they are released.
 Thus, companies often build up a loyal customer base, which spreads the word to other potential customers.

 Mobile apps

 Soft launches are popular for free-to-play mobile games.

-Before committing to a hard launch in the United States, developers creating English mobile applications may choose to launch unofficially in less populous English-speaking countries in order to refine it before launch by analyzing usage and spending habits, which are thought to be similar to those in the United States.
+Before committing to a hard launch in the United States or any other country, developers creating English mobile applications may choose to launch unofficially in less populous English-speaking countries in order to refine it before launch by analyzing usage and spending habits, which are thought to be similar to those in the United States.
 This may also reduce the chances of the American press noticing the app.
 While predominantly English-speaking countries like Canada, Australia, and New Zealand are common choices, games are also tested in countries like the Philippines, which has connections to Asia; Sweden, which can provide an on-ramp into the European market; and many other countries including Brazil, South Africa, and Indonesia.
 Canada, in particular, also has the advantage of having similar time zones to the United States.